- Performance design

-Giovanni Piccardo has 21 years of international experience in automotive design.
+Giovanni Piccardo is chief stylist and has 21 years of international experience in automotive design.
 His creative intuition translates into emotionally involving designs that balance a strong visual impact with a sense of efficiency and innovation.

-Goran Popovic has 20 years of experience within the field of transportation design, working with Baglietto shipyard, Pininfarina as Chief Designer and EME Engineering, among others.
+Goran Popovic heads design development and has 20 years of experience within the field of transportation design, working with Baglietto shipyard, Pininfarina as Chief Designer and EME Engineering, among others.
 He is recognised for his excellence in the fields of styling and design engineering.
-With this

 - Mobility Design